schmittnieto/schmittnieto.github.io/_pages/azurelocal-calculator.md

 ## Introduction

 On this page, I plan to set up a series of calculators to be used in the Azure Local environment.
-This page is still under development, so some calculators may not yet be available or their calculations might not be entirely accurate.

-I will try to implement the following calculators:
+**Important Disclaimer:** These calculators are currently under active development and testing.
+Therefore, I cannot guarantee their accuracy, completeness, or the validity of their calculations until the testing phase concludes.
+The testing period is estimated to finish by the end of March or early April.
+{: .notice--danger}

+Currently planned calculators include:

 - Storage Calculator
 - CPU Calculator
 - Pricing Calculator

+Please treat the results from these calculators as indicative and preliminary until official confirmation after the testing period.

-## Storage Caculator
+## Storage Calculator

 <html lang="en">
 <head>